harborhq/r-token/README.md

 * `PERM_SEND` - permission for a participant to send a token to another account
 * `PERM_RECV` - permission for a participant to receive a token from another account

-### Wallet Compatibility

-The `RegulatedToken` is compatible with ERC-20 wallets with one additional feature.
-After `transfer()` or `transferFrom()` are called, a `CheckStatus` event is fired.
-A `CheckStatus` event with a reason code of `0` indicates success.
-A non-zero reason code indicates a failure with a reason code that is specific to the `RegulatorService` implementation.

 ## Administrative Roles / Contract Ownership

 Administrative privileges on R-Token smart contracts are divided into two roles: `Owner` and `Admin`.
 We will continue to decentralize administration in future versions.